 Ogle et al. (2018) used the OOI Southern Ocean mooring data to identify the key role of extreme heat loss events driven by cold Antarctic winds in driving the seasonal mixed layer deepening in the region.
-The mooring has also captured dramatic year-to-year variations in the wintertime surface ocean heat loss and corresponding mixed layer depth, particularly the winter of 2016, where highly unusual atmospheric conditions following an El Niño event led to unusually weak ocean heat loss and shallow mixed layers (Ogle et al., 2018; Tamsitt et al., 2020).
-Comparing and contrasting the OOI Southern Ocean mooring with SOFS in the Indian sector of the Southern Ocean has revealed key similarities and differences in the variability of air-sea heat flux in the two regions (Tamsitt et al., 2020).
+The mooring has also captured dramatic year-to-year variations in the wintertime surface ocean heat loss and corresponding mixed layer The rapid development of relatively cheap depth, particularly the winter of 2016, where highly autonomous surface vehicles in recent years has allowed unprecedented access to the Southern unusual atmospheric conditions following an El Ocean air-sea interface year-round, but these Niño event led to unusually weak ocean heat loss platforms tend to be deployed for limited time and shallow mixed layers (Ogle et al., 2018; Tamsitt periods and have challenges with spatiotemporal et al., 2020).
+Comparing and contrasting the OOI aliasing of data (Thomson and Girton, 2017; Swart Southern Ocean mooring with SOFS in the Indian et al., 2019).
+Recent deployments of surface flux sector of the Southern Ocean has revealed key moorings, specifically the OOI Southern Ocean similarities and differences in the variability of surface mooring along with the Southern Ocean air-sea heat flux in the two regions (Tamsitt et al., Flux Site (SOFS) mooring deployed south of 2020).
+Australia (data available at https://portal.aodn.org. au/), provide the first ever high-quality, detailed, Southern Ocean mooring, there is great value continuous time series of air-sea interaction in the in further retrospective analysis of the existing Southern Ocean.